 Mr. and Mrs. Raymond Crisp of Gary, Indiana, have been visiting Mrs. Crisp's mother, Mrs. Pearlie C. Davis, at the Davis farm here.
-They have also seen their other relatives in the Montgom- Selma, Ala.

-Attorney Bruce Boynton spoke at last week's meeting of the Dallas County Progressive Movement for Human Rights.
+They have also seen their other relatives in the Montgom- Attorney Bruce Boynton spoke at last week's meeting of the Dallas County Progressive Movement for Human Rights.
 He said he is "depressed" over the lack of Negroes' coming together and staying together for the purpose of getting things done.
 Montgomery, Ala.

 Miss Deborah Provo of Daisy Lawrence School has won the \$25 first prize in an essay contest sponsored by the Montgomery Traffic and Transportation Club.
 Contestants -- sixth-grade students in Montgomery schools--were required to write an essay on "What Transportation Means to Montgomery."
-Cardeovre Pitts of St. Jude's Educational Institute was the secondplace winner, and Miss Sharon Jones of William R. Harrison School was
+Cardeovre Pitts of St. Jude's Educational Institute was the second-A new group--the Meridian Action place winner, and Miss Sharon Jones Committee--has been organized to deal of William R. Harrison School was Meridian, Miss.